 Wind Damage

 Strong gusts can lift shingles, break adhesive seals, and create loose shingles along roof edges.
 Even if shingles are not fully missing, uplift reduces wind resistance and increases vulnerability during the next storm.
 Repeated wind exposure gradually weakens fastening systems and often leads to progressive roof repairs if not addressed promptly.
+Without a professional inspection report documenting the uplift and seal damage, insurance carriers may classify the deterioration as wear and tear rather than storm-related damage.

 Hail Damage